Making-Finance-Sustainable/RAG-VIDI-beta/docs/captioning.md

 >
 > 15,765 billion kroner
 >
-> The bar chart displays annual values from 2013 to 2023, with the most recent year, 2023, highlighted in bright blue and showing the highest value at 15,765.
-The values generally show a steady increase over the decade, with a notable jump in 2023, rising from 12,429 in 2022.
-The data starts at 5,038 in 2013 and includes a slight dip in 2017 (488) before resuming growth.
+> The bar chart displays annual values from 2013 to 2023, showing a generally upward trend with a sharp increase in 2023.
+Most years show steady growth, with values rising from 5,038 in 2013 to 15,765 in 2023.
+The bar for 2023 is highlighted in bright blue, indicating it is the highest value in the period, reaching 15,765.

 <br />
 [BACK TO THE HOME](https://making-finance-sustainable.github.io/RAG-VIDI-beta/)